DKenefake/SmallPRNG/README.md

 _inline
 INT_TYPE PRNG_NAME(prng_state<N>& state){
-  //some operations on the state and generate return type return sample;
+  //some operations on the state and generate return value return sample;
 }